Balasubramanian-pg/SQL-Interview-Prep/Pattern Recognition/ReadMe.md

+# The Discipline of SQL Interview Preparation

+The study of SQL reveals a deeper encounter with order itself.
+Every query becomes a small act of structuring chaos, and every pattern reflects a principle that governs the movement from raw complexity to usable clarity.
+This roadmap outlines thirty distinct problem types that appear in interviews not by accident but because they expose a candidate’s ability to impose structure, recognize patterns, and act responsibly within a relational system.

+## **I. Core Pattern Recognition (1–10)**

+These patterns test whether an individual can identify regularity within variation.
+Each represents a fundamental mode of analytical reasoning.

+1. **Finding Top N Records per Group**
+   The task examines one’s capacity to distinguish hierarchy within categories, imposing ranking where none is explicitly provided.

+2. **Calculating Running Totals**
+   Running totals reflect accumulation through time, demonstrating how present states emerge from prior actions.

+3. **Identifying Gaps in Sequences**
+   Gaps reveal discontinuity.
+They are signs of missing information and demand recognition before responsible decision making.

+4. **Finding Islands of Consecutive Values**
+   Islands show coherence within apparent randomness.
+This pattern reveals the hidden boundaries between order and fragmentation.

+5. **Calculating Moving Averages**
+   Moving averages smooth volatility, allowing trends to become intelligible without distortion from noise.

+6. **Pivoting Data**
+   Pivoting demonstrates the ability to reorient perspective, transforming detail-oriented structure into comparative form.

+7. **Unpivoting Data**
+   Unpivoting restores underlying simplicity by returning overly complex structures to a normalized foundation.

+8. **Finding Duplicate Records**
+   Duplicates indicate disorder in the system.
+Identifying them is a step toward restoring accuracy and integrity.

+9. **Navigating Hierarchical Data**
+   Hierarchies represent nested order.
+Understanding them means understanding how systems embed meaning at multiple levels.

+10. **Identifying First and Last Events per Group** These boundaries provide orientation.
+They define beginnings and conclusions within a dataset’s internal narrative.

+## **II.
+Relational Logic and Joins (11–16)**

+Joins examine whether one understands interconnectedness.
+Data rarely stands alone.
+Meaning emerges in relation.

+11. **Inner vs Outer Join Structures**
+    Each join type reflects a philosophical stance on what counts as relevant information.

+12. **Anti-Joins and Semi-Joins**
+    These patterns identify absence, a necessary complement to presence in any coherent system.

+13. **Unmatched Records**
+    Unmatched data signals broken relationships, demanding careful investigation.

+14. **Multi-table Joins with Constraints**
+    Such queries test whether complexity can be navigated without losing orientation.

+15. **Conditional Joins**
+    Conditional logic reflects nuanced associations beyond simple equivalence.

+16. **Self Joins for Pattern Detection**
+    A self-join forces reflection: a dataset must understand itself to reveal its deeper structure.

+## **III.
+Window Function Mastery (17–22)**

+Window functions provide a framework for examining an element in context, not isolation.

+17. **Ranking Patterns**
+    Rankings impose order where competition or priority must be discerned.

+18. **Lag and Lead**
+    These functions allow comparison across time, revealing causality and progression.

+19. **Sessionization**
+    Sessions mark boundaries of activity, distinguishing one coherent period from another.

+20. **Percentiles and Distribution Analysis** Distributions reveal natural variation.
+Percentiles impose structure upon that variation.

+21. **Frame Clauses and Moving Windows**
+    Frames define scope, limiting attention to what is immediately relevant.

+22. **Cumulative Distinct Counts**
+    Distinct accumulation highlights uniqueness within repetition, a subtle but essential observation.

+## **IV.
+Data Integrity and Cleaning Patterns (23–27)**

+Disorder in data reflects disorder in systems.
+Cleaning restores reliability.

+23. **Imputing Missing Values**
+    Missing data must be treated with caution, neither ignored nor fabricated irresponsibly.

+24. **Standardizing Categories**
+    Standardization transforms multiplicity into unity, enabling consistent interpretation.

+25. **Outlier Detection**
+    Outliers mark deviation.
+Understanding them prevents misdirection.

+26. **Deduplication with Window Functions** Deduplication eliminates redundancy and improves the coherence of downstream analysis.

+27. **Referential Integrity Validation**
+    A system is only as strong as the relationships that bind it.
+These must be maintained.

+## **V. Real-world Analytical Patterns (28–30)**

+These topics reflect scenarios where technical clarity meets organizational responsibility.

+28. **Revenue Recognition Patterns**
+    Revenue must be understood through time, obligation, and fulfillment.
+The pattern is ethical as much as technical.

+29. **Churn and Retention Calculations**
+    These analyses reveal the stability of a system’s relationships and the cost of neglect.

+30. **Cohort Analysis**
+    Cohorts expose developmental trajectories.
+They show how different groups evolve within the same environment.

+## **Closing Reflection**

+This roadmap outlines not only technical exercises but invitations to think more clearly.
+SQL becomes a discipline when approached with seriousness, responsibility, and an interest in uncovering the underlying order within complexity.
+Mastery emerges when one recognizes that every query is a small argument for structure in a world that naturally tends toward disorder.

 What to expect for **SQL queries in data analysis, user queries, testing, and low-medium complexity ETL logic**, tailored to your background (B.Com + MBA in Business Analytics) and job search context (3.5 years of experience, Power BI/Tally/Excel, C-suite reporting).

 ### **1. Data Analysis Queries**